longturn/freeciv21/docs/Manuals/Advanced/docker.rst

 Setting up a new game
 =====================

-In this example, we're going to set up an LTT2 game from the LTT-LTX repo.
+In this example, we are going to set up an LTT2 game from the `LTT-LTX`_ repo.

+.. _LTT-LTX: github.com/longturn/LTT-LTX

 .. code-block:: sh